-The park has 115 tent sites, 42 utility sites, four primitive sites, five rustic cabins, two yurts, one group camp, one dump station, nine restrooms (one ADA), and 16 showers (two ADA).
+The park has 115 standard campsites, 42 full-hookup sites, four primitive sites, one group camp, one dump station, nine restrooms (one ADA) and 16 showers (two ADA).
 Hookup sites are small and close together, and bigger rigs may have some trouble with site size.
 Maximum site length is 35 feet (may have limited availability).
 Tent sites #192 to #284 are located on the ocean side of Highway 105 to provide easy, pedestrian access to the beach.

-September 15th thru April 1st camping is on a first come, first serve basis.
-Self registration instructions are posted at the Welcome Center.
-Sites 70-85 and 235-276 are closed Nov 1st thru June 15th.
+From Sept.
+15 thru April 1, camping is on a first-come, first-serve basis.
+Self-registration instructions are posted at the welcome center.
+Sites 70-85 and 235-276 are closed Nov.
+1 thru June 15.

-The park offers a group camp that accommodates up to 60 people.
-It features a picnic shelter and a campfire circle.
-Parking is limited to 10 vehicles.
+The park offers a group camp that accommodates up to 50 people.
+It features a large charcoal burning barbecue, 8 picnic tables and a large campfire circle.
+Parking for a total of 15 vehicles (10 included in group camp fee, and 5 extra vehicles with additional fee of $10 per car/per night).
 Electrical power is not available, and there is no night lighting.

-The two yurts are 16 feet in diameter by 10 feet high and are furnished with bunk beds that sleep three, a queen-size futon, floor lamp, small end table, and heater.
-Outside is a picnic table, fire grill, utility hookup, and a deck that is accessible to people with disabilities.
+The two yurts are 16 feet in diameter by 10 feet high and are furnished with bunk beds that sleep three, a queen-size futon, floor lamp, small end table and heater.
+Outside is a picnic table, fire grill, utility hookup and a deck that is accessible to people with disabilities.
 Bathrooms and showers are nearby.
 All yurts are heated, but visitors should take along blankets and warm clothing as evenings can be cool.
-Yurt #200 is now pet friendly. $15.00 additional per night pet fee.
+Yurt #200 is now pet friendly ($15 additional per night pet fee applies).

 The five rustic cabins are conveniently located near restrooms and showers.
 They are 12 feet by 20 feet with a 6 foot covered porch.
 Cabin #5 is ADA.
 They accommodate five people with a full size futon and a bunk bed full size bottom, twin on top.
 There is a table with four chairs and small end table.
 Outside is a picnic table and fire pit.
 No cooking or smoking is allowed in the cabins.
 The cabins are heated.
-Bring your own beddings.
+Bring your own bedding.
+Four cabins are pet friendly ($15 additional per night pet fee applies).
 For more information, visit the cabins / yurts page.